Is It Safe To Use A Microwave After A Fire?

 A microwave oven is one of the most reliable appliances in the kitchen. but, improper usage can lead to kitchen disasters.
 One of the kitchen disasters is microwave ovens catching fire.
 If it happens, you may ask, is it safe to use a microwave after a fire?
 Here is the quick answer.

-It is safe to use a microwave oven after a fire if the external components, such as the cord and plug, are still intact.
+It should be safe to use a microwave oven after a fire if the external components, such as the cord and plug, are still intact.
 Check the plug and socket for damages and short circuits before using it.

-You may have heard microwave ovens catching fire.
-In this post, I will give you an in-depth explanation of why it happens.
-You will learn how to diagnose your microwave after it catches fire.
+You may have had a microwave oven catch fire or heard of someone who this happened to.
+In this article, we will give you an in-depth explanation of why it happens and how to diagnose your microwave after it catches fire.

-Before or during mild fire: You notice smoke, and the material inside the microwave oven gets damaged.
+Mild fire: Before or during a mild fire you’ll notice smoke, and the material inside the microwave oven gets damaged.
 If the cord, plug, and electronics stay intact, you can continue to use the microwave.
 But you need to watch out for the spark recurrence.

-For serious fire, you will notice that the entire appliance is burnt.
-You can use it after a technician uses it.
-A severe fire means it burns the entire appliance, including the cord and plug.
+Severe fire: A severe fire means it burns the entire appliance, including the cord and plug.
 For severe fire, the fire spreads out fast it damages an entire room.
+Your microwave is likely destroyed and if it’s plugged in should be removed and disposed of.

 What Happens If Your Microwave Is On Fire?

-A microwave oven on fire is a sign that you overheated your food.
+A microwave oven on fire is can be caused by overheating your food.
 Overheating food means that you overestimate the heating time.
 If the recipe calls for reheating it longer than three minutes, you must keep an eye on it.
 Never leave your oven unattended if it takes longer than three minutes to reheat, cook or bake your food.

 Another reason that your microwave catches fire is when its power supply gets short circuit.
 The power surge tricks the microwave to turn on and run.
 Using a non-microwavable container is another reason why your microwave burns.
 What happens is that the container melts, produces smoke and it builds up a flame.

-So when you notice that smoke or flame builds, unplug the microwave.
+So when you notice that smoke or flames inside your microwave, unplug the microwave.
 Do not open it until the smoke clears or the flame dies.

-Using aluminum foil is another reason why your microwave burns.
+Using aluminum foil can cause a microwave to spark and flame up.
 Initially, you see sparks that later on burn the microwave.
-It is advisable to avoid using it.
+You should never use aluminum foil.

 Apart from these materials, you must also avoid putting the materials below inside a microwave.